davehunt/davehunt.co.uk/_posts/2016-09-26-lessons-from-mentoring.md

 Now that my first two mentoring experiences have come to an end, I wanted to reflect a little on the experience.
 Before I do, I want to say that I'm incredibly proud of what [Justin] and [Ana] were able to achieve this summer.
 I feel lucky to have had the opportunity to mentor such talented, enthusiastic, and motivated individuals.
-I hope they feel they've learned something of value during their projects - I most certainly have!
+I hope they feel they've learned something of value during their projects - I most certainly have<!--more-->!

 Something to note, before I get into my learnings - and advice for anyone about to embark on mentoring (or being mentored) - is that these were remote